-Use the data in the following table to use the neighbor command.
+The following table defines parameters for the neighbor command.

 Variable Value WORD<0-1536> Specifies the peer IP address or the peer group name.

 Enable BFD at the OSPF Application Level

 BFD for IPv6 interfaces is a demonstration feature on some products.
 For more information about feature support, see VOSS Feature Support Matrix.